 Local coronavirus cases

-At time of writing, from Monday 28th September to 4th October, there were 212 cases of the virus in Richmond upon Thames.
+From Wednesday 16th to Wednesday 23rd September, there were 26 new cases of the virus in Richmond upon Thames.

 Standing up for you